rust-lang/rfcs/text/0000-advance-security-disclosure.md

-To ensure all Rust users have access to a fixed toolchain, the Rust Security Response WG will send the full vulnerability details ahead of time to distributors of the Rust toolchain and maintainers of alternate Rust implementation (when applicable), giving them all the information required to prepare a toolchain update for their users or customers.
+To ensure all Rust users have access to a fixed toolchain, the Rust Security Response WG will send the full vulnerability details ahead of time to distributors of the Rust toolchain and maintainers of alternate Rust implementations (when applicable), giving them all the information required to prepare a toolchain update for their users or customers.

 Organizations (either companies or established open source projects) eligible